 It is good practice on terminating support under s17 CA 1989 to write to the family explaining why this support is finishing and what the implications of this will be.
 Any organisations involved in the care of the family should also be informed of their changing circumstances.

-Children's Social Care work with third sector agencies in assisting children and families.
+Children's Trust work with third sector agencies in assisting children and families.
 Bi-Annual events of the partnership are held.

 Currently the provision for housing is under review and we are moving towards commissioning and procuring accommodation to ensure there is a consistent approach to offering good quality accommodation to children and families with NRPF.